-Portobello mushroom pizza is low-carb pizza that is quick, easy to make.
-It has all the delicious pizza toppings on large mushroom caps which are used as pizza crust.
-Enjoy pizza night with this delicious healthy low-carb pizza.
+Portobello mushroom pizza is a low-carb pizza that is quick, and easy to make.
+It has everything you look forward to in a pizza, delicious sauce, cheery topping, and even pepperoni slices all on a meaty mushroom base.
+Enjoy pizza night guilt-free with this delicious healthy low-carb pizza.

 Jump to: